daisukeiot/InnovateFPGA2021/PaaS-DeepDive.md

     In order for a cloud application to ingest data from devices, devices must be provisioned and connected to cloud.
 A solution may require updating device firmware/device application.
 For example, solution administrators need to :

     - Connect only devices that is known and trusted
-    - Monitor and manage devices remoetely
+    - Monitor and manage devices remotely
     - Capable of disconnecting devices if they are tampered

     The sample solution implements device provisioning through Azure Device Provisioning Service (DPS) using Symmetric Key with Individual Enrollment.
 For broader provisioning (e.g. provision hundreds of devices), you may want to consider using X.509 certificate with Group Enrollment.
 DPS works closely with IoT Hub to register and allow connection to IoT Hub.